janstaffa/tower/spec/arch.md

 - OPNOT ... set ALU to NOT
 - OPNAND ... set ALU to NAND
 - OPSR ... set ALU to SHIFT RIGHT
-- ALUFI ... enables the Carry flag to be used by the ALu
+- ALUFI ... enables flags to be used by the ALU
 - INCE ... enables the Incrementer
 - DEC ... sets the Incrementer to decrement
 - INCI ... set the Incrementer to the value on the data BUS